gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 Thus the convenience of the old API is maintained, clarity is improved, and the conceptual API boundary is enforced.

-The final change that we make is that we eliminate
-2. Make the constructor `SILValue(ValueDef *)` private and via declaring `ValueDef` subclasses as friend classes, introduce a new API `ValueDef::getValue()` that constructs a `SILValue` from a specific `ValueDef`.
-This makes conceptual sense since a `SILValue` is defined by a `ValueDef` implying a `ValueDef` should also vend those `SILValue`s.
+The final change that we propose is eliminating the ability to construct a `SILValue` from a `ValueDef` externally to the `ValueDef` itself.
+Allowing this to occur violates the modeling notion that a `SILValue` is defined and thus is dependent on the `ValueDef`.
+To implement this, we propose changing the constructor `SILValue::SILValue(ValueDef *)` to have private instead of public access control and declaring `ValueDef` subclasses as friends of `SILValue`.
+This then allows the `ValueDef` to vend opaquely constructed `SILValue`, but disallows external users of the API from directly creating `SILValue` from `ValueDef`, enforcing the value/def distinction in our model.

 ## Multiple Return Values